 Fort Mitchell is a somewhat small city located in the state of Kentucky.
-With a population of 8,306 people and two constituent neighborhoods, Fort Mitchell is the 52nd largest community in Kentucky.
+With a population of 8,662 people and three constituent neighborhoods, Fort Mitchell is the 51st largest community in Kentucky.

 Fort Mitchell real estate is some of the most expensive in Kentucky, although Fort Mitchell house values don't compare to the most expensive real estate in the U.S.

-Fort Mitchell is a decidedly white-collar city, with fully 85.28% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Mitchell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fort Mitchell is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Fort Mitchell who work in office and administrative support (16.33%), management occupations (13.09%), and sales jobs (9.23%).
+There are especially a lot of people living in Fort Mitchell who work in office and administrative support (9.89%), management occupations (9.54%), and healthcare (9.31%).

 Also of interest is that Fort Mitchell has more people living here who work in computers and math than 95% of the places in the US.

-Fort Mitchell is one of the most well-educated cities in the nation.
-41.76% of adults in Fort Mitchell have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Fort Mitchell ranks among the highest in the nation.
+Of the 25-and-older adult population in Fort Mitchell, 46.83% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-Fort Mitchell is a somewhat ethnically-diverse city.
 The people who call Fort Mitchell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Mitchell residents report their race to be White, followed by Asian.
-Important ancestries of people in Fort Mitchell include Irish, English, Italian, and Dutch.
+Important ancestries of people in Fort Mitchell include German, Irish, English, Italian, and French.

 The most common language spoken in Fort Mitchell is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German/Yiddish.